Jamming and flocking in the restricted active Potts model: Hydrodynamic theory

+Additionally, the temperature must be below $T_c = (1 - \sqrt{22}/8)^{-1} \simeq 2.417$.
+For $\epsilon=0$, the transition between the gas phase ($M=0$) and the liquid phase ($M>0$) is discontinuous at density $\rho_*$.
+For $\epsilon>0$, a first-order liquid-gas phase transition occurs, with a phase-separation made by a liquid stripe on a gas background.
+Two kind of phase-separated profiles can be observed: a transverse or longitudinal band motion for which the liquid phase is mainly populated by one state, and a jammed state formed by two locked liquid bands mainly populated by oppositely moving states ($\sigma=1,3$ or $\sigma=2,4$).
+Figure~\ref{fig_hydro_MPS}(a) shows a numerically obtained jammed density profile, for $\beta=0.75$, $\rho_0=2$, $\epsilon=2.7,$ and ${\rm MPS}=5$.
+For $x<0$, the liquid band is mainly populated by the right state $\sigma=1$, while for $x>0$ it is mainly populated by the left state $\sigma=3$, explaining why the band is jammed.

+Figure~\ref{fig_hydro_MPS}(b) shows the velocity-density phase diagram determined by the numerical solutions of Eq.~\eqref{eqmps} for ${\rm MPS}=6$ and $\beta=0.75$.
+The topology of this phase diagram agrees well with the what we obtained for the microscopic model shown in Fig.~\ref{fig7}(b), with jammed state at large velocities and densities, and flocking band motion at low velocities and densities (transverse band motion for $\epsilon<1.9$ and longitudinal band motion for $\epsilon>1.9$).
+Note that the difference in the relevant density $\rho_0$ region is due to the different MPS values used [MPS=20 in Fig.~\ref{fig7}(b), MPS=6 here].

-and with $\xi = S\rho_0$, $\mu = M(4\beta J - 2 \alpha M + \alpha M^2 - 1)$, $\nu = M(4\beta J + 2 \alpha M + 3\alpha M^2 - 3)$, and $\kappa = M(-12\beta J - \alpha M^2 +1)$.
-These eigenvalues allow the determination of the velocity for which the reorientation transition occurs, which is denoted $\epsilon_*$.
-Fig.~\ref{fig14}(d) shows a numerical estimation of $\epsilon_*$, and for a temperature smaller than $T_c = (1 - \sqrt{22}/8)^{-1}$, for which the ordered solution exists, $\epsilon_*$ is an increasing function of $U$.
-However, the existence of the jammed phase cannot be derived from this linear stability analysis.
-Fig.~\ref{fig13} shows the velocity-density phase diagram computed with the numerical solutions of the Eq.~\eqref{eqsc} obtained with FreeFEM++~\cite{freefem}, a software package based on the finite element method~\cite{fem}.
-This phase diagram is similar to the one computed with numerical simulations shown in Fig.~\ref{fig11}(b), with a jammed phase present at large velocities and densities.
+In Appendix~\ref{ls_hc}, we perform the linear stability analysis of the disordered and ordered homogeneous solutions of Eq.~\eqref{eqmps}.
+These eigenvalues allow the determination of the velocity for which the reorientation transition occurs, denoted $\epsilon_*$, as a function of ${\rm MPS}$ and $T<T_c$. $\epsilon_*$ is a decreasing function of ${\rm MPS}$, meaning that $\epsilon_*$ increases with the restriction.
+However, the existence of the jammed state cannot be derived from the linear stability analysis of a homogeneous solution.